quirins/soundinternet/README.md

 There is a body of highly recommended related work:

-- The PAM'17 keynote by Matthew Roughan on the "10 commandments of Internet measurements", of which many points overlap with this collection [^PAM17]
+- The PAM'17 keynote by Matthew Roughan on the "10 commandments of Internet measurements", of which many points overlap with this collection [1]
-- Important insights for scanning, ethical and operational guidelines [^zmap]
+- Important insights for scanning, ethical and operational guidelines [2]
-- Standard works in ethical guidelines for Internet scanning/Computer science [^menlo][^paxson][^allman][^allman2]
+- Standard works in ethical guidelines for Internet scanning/Computer science [3-6]